How to choose the right hearing protection at work

 Site SEP200 banded plugs (SNR 16): From Screwfix, low SNR, good for on-off situations.

-Loop Experience 2 plugs (SNR 17): Reusable, not isolating, comfy, cheaper than disposables after about 12 weeks.
+Loop Experience 2 plugs (SNR 17): Reusable, not isolating, comfy.

 Skytec Sota DO23 (SNR 19) Detectable plugs for the food industry but can be used anywhere.